brianmueller/kuku-kube/README.md

 ### To-Do:
-* Use bootstrap to ptimize for mobile
+* Use bootstrap to optimize for mobile